Rural Classification Reform - Frequently Asked Questions

 District of Workforce Shortage (DWS) - Questions and Answers

-Q: When will the 2016 update to the District of Workforce Shortage system occur?
+Q: When does the District of Workforce Shortage system update occur?

 Q: What is a District of Workforce Shortage (DWS)?